-This hyperplane is clearly still linear (i.e. straight/flat) and can still only divide the space into two regions.
+This hyperplane is clearly still linear (i.e., straight or flat or non-curved) and can still only divide the space into two regions.
 We still need more complex transfer functions, or more complex networks, to deal with XOR type problems.

-Problems with input patterns which can be classified using a single hyperplane are said to be linearly separable.
+Problems with input patterns that can be classified using a single hyperplane are said to be linearly separable.
 Problems (such as XOR) which cannot be classified in this way are said to be non-linearly separable.